| |

 1934.
 Lived from 1961-63 in Japan.
 Ph.D. from Columbia University,

 1970.
-Lives in New York City and on her farm in Poughkeepsie,
+Lived in New York City and on her farm in Poughkeepsie,

-NY, where she runs an Art Colony for Women.
+NY, where she ran an Art Colony for Women.
 Book publications

 include: Sexual Politics (1970); Flying (1974);